#SoundtheAlarm, #KieranCox, #GlobalChangeBiology, #FrancisJuanes

 The researchers found that even the noise from a small boat motor can be disruptive.

-"Their foraging behaviour, their perception of predation, all of these kinds of things are affected," said Cox.
+"Their foraging behavior, their perception of predation, all of these kinds of things are affected," said Cox.

 And, just with like humans, unexpected noises can be frightening for fish.